 The monogram has existed since 350 B.C., but came into popularity as steam ships started to cross the Atlantic to help identify the trunks and luggage of the travelers.
 Today, the monogram remains a functional identifier, while also lending personal style to your leather goods.

-Personalize your product or gift with monogramming in either our small sans serif font (1/4") or our large serif font (1/2") shown above.
-We use traditional heat stamping to emboss into our vegetable tanned leather.
+Personalize your product or gift with a monogram in either our small 1/4" font or our large 1/2" font.
+We use traditional heat stamping to deboss into our vegetable tanned leather.

 Protect your investment piece with our specially-formulated All-In-One Leather Solution to ensure the lifetime of your leather collection.
 Handcrafted by expert artisans all over the world, our leather goods deserve to be treated with care.